shoark7/shoark7.github.io/_posts/Programming/Python/2019-04-09-how-is-import-going-on-in-python.md

 #### 4.1.3.
 Use environment variable

 Systems including Xnix and Windows have environment variables and they're used in programs as configuration options.
-If you have installed Python on Windows, you must have set environment variable configurations for Python.
+If you have installed Python on Windows, I think you must have set environment variable configurations for Python.

 I'm using Linux(Ubuntu) and it's same too.
 This way is using environment variable named `PYTHONPATH`.